The State of Private Equity in 2024: Impact on the Practice of Dermatology

 HOW WOULD YOU DESCRIBE THE INDEPENDENTLY PRACTICING COMMUNITY’S PERCEPTIONS OF PRIVATE EQUITY?
 ARE EFFORTS BEING MADE TO CHANGE PERCEPTIONS?

 Kroin: Just like in any industry or sector, there are good private equity groups that really focus on empowering physicians and providing resources while allowing the physician to practice medicine the way they have historically.
 There are also scenarios in which private equity groups with limited experience in healthcare think that they can tell the doctor what to do.
 For the most part, the good private equity groups are really delineating themselves from the rest.
 At the same time, we are at a stage in their evolution that I refer to as private equity 3.0, where keeping as much control as possible at the local level is a priority for the best groups.
-That includes schedules, vacation days, support staff, their templates, where they’re practicing, etc. Maintaining that level of control at the local level allows them to practice medicine the same way that they have historically.
+That includes schedules, vacation days, support staff, their templates, where they’re practicing, etc. Maintaining that level of control at the local level allows them to practice medicine the way they are accustomed to.

 The second part, of course, is resources, and that is where each practice is different.
 The ultimate question is: Why are you doing this transaction?

 Is it because of succession planning?
 Is it because you no longer have the capacity to deal with all the headwinds of labor, debt, skyrocketing interest rates, etc, and you need help from a capital perspective?
 Do you need help recruiting, or with revenue cycle?
-What has transpired over the last 3 to 5 years, is that, when an independent practitioner or group sees the details in a contract with a good private equity level, they are pleased that they can still retain control at the local level from a clinical perspective.
+What has transpired over the last 3 to 5 years, is that, when an independent practitioner or group sees the details in a contract at the private equity level, they are pleased that they can still retain control at the local level from a clinical perspective.
 If they can benefit from a resource perspective in fighting the headwinds coming their way within dermatology and healthcare, it ultimately leads to a successful transaction.
 A dermatology group I spoke to recently told me that they were completely against private equity 6 or 7 years ago and were waiting for it to all go down the drain, but at the end of the day, we are not seeing that.
-Many doctors are now choosing to explore the private equity option and see it for themselves before making assumptions.
-The evolution is quite interesting as the doctors who historically been more against private equity have become more open-minded and willing to look at it themselves versus hearing what their neighbors have to say.
+Many doctors are now choosing to explore the private equity option, wanting to see it for themselves before making assumptions.
+The evolution is quite interesting as the doctors who have historically been more against private equity have become more open-minded and willing to look at it themselves versus hearing what their neighbors have to say.

 Of course, I will be the first to admit that from a practice perspective, not all practices make sense for private equity.
 That is the key delineation that needs to be identified.
-Each practice owner needs to explore for themselves and come to a conclusion.
-It’s OK if private equity doesn’t make sense for your practice, but it doesn’t mean that all independent groups that view private equity as bad.
+Each practice owner needs to explore for themselves and come to their own conclusion.
+It’s OK if private equity doesn’t make sense for your practice, but it doesn’t mean that all independent groups view private equity as bad.

 WHEN YOU TALK ABOUT WHETHER IT MAKES SENSE FOR EACH PRACTICE, ARE THERE DIFFERENT PRIVATE EQUITY MODELS OFFERING, PERHAPS, DIFFERING LEVELS OF AUTONOMY OR RESOURCES?

 Kroin: Not all private equity groups are created equal.
 Every group has its own angle and approach.
-Some allow you to have a more autonomy whereas others have a structure that’s more corporate, and the best fits depend on where each practice fits within the spectrum.
+Some allow you to have more autonomy whereas others have a structure that’s more corporate, and the best fit depends on where each practice fits within the spectrum.
 You might want to be left alone and pick from a menu of options for resources, or you might really need help.
 You might be toward the end of your career and need someone to help with administrative duties and revenue cycle, and really take over.
-Depending on the group, you can explore that.
-The beauty now in terms of exploring private equity today versus even 5 years ago or 10 years ago is the fact that there’s an opportunity to evaluate the track record of each group to make an educated decision based on statistics and references to really ensure that you’re betting on the right force to achieve your goals and succession plans.
+Depending on the group, you can explore all of that.
+The beauty now in terms of exploring private equity today versus even 5 years ago or 10 years ago is the fact that there’s an opportunity to evaluate the track record of each group to make an educated decision based on statistics and references, to really ensure that you’re betting on the right force to achieve your goals and succession plans.

 DOES THE CONSOLIDATION BROUGHT ON BY PRIVATE EQUITY PRESENT AN OPPORTUNITY TO DRIVE CHANGE IN VARIOUS WAYS IN THE PROFESSION, SUCH AS INSURANCE REIMBURSEMENTS AND MEDICARE, OR EVEN RESEARCH?